Alfonso Prat-Gay

 Alfonso Prat-Gay (born 24 November 1965) is an Argentine economist and politician.
 Following the election of Mauricio Macri to the presidency on 2015, he became Minister of Economy.

-He was also President of the Central Bank of Argentina from December 2002 to September 2004, and was elected National Deputy for the Civic Coalition in the 2009 elections.
+He was also president of the Central Bank of Argentina from December 2002 to September 2004, and was elected National Deputy for the Civic Coalition in the 2009 elections.

-A decade later, as Minister of Economy in the Macri administration, he lifted 4-year-old capital controls on the Argentine currency, a mere 6 days after taking office.
+A decade later, as Minister of Economy in the Macri administration, he lifted four-year-old capital controls on the Argentine currency, a mere six days after taking office.

 His work earned him Euromoney's Central Bank Governor of the Year award.
-Prat-Gay is also a member of Washington D.C. based think tank, The Inter-American Dialogue.
+Prat-Gay is also a member of the Washington D.C.–based think tank the Inter-American Dialogue.

 He is considered an orthodox liberal who has a good image in the markets and fluent contacts abroad.
 However, Prat-Gay has been a political ally to leftist Victoria Donda and some economists like Javier Milei consider him to be a socialist or a socialdemocrat.